datastructures-in-python

 queues and stacks

-Python’s deque is a low-level and highly optimized double-ended queue that’s useful for implementing elegant, efficient, and Pythonic queues and stacks, which are the most common list-like data types in computing.
+Python’s deque is a low-level and highly optimized that’s useful for implementing elegant, efficient, and Pythonic queues and stacks, which are the most common list-like data types in computing.

 In this tutorial, you’ll learn: